WHAT TO PACK FOR WINTER IN EUROPE

 - Laundry bags: They are great if you travel for longer and don’t want your dirty and clean clothes to mix up.
 I prefer them over plastic bags.

-- Packing Cubes: They are the new must-items when it comes to traveling, they are very handy and they also come in cool colors.
+- Packing Cubes: They are the new must-items when it comes to traveling, they are convenient, and they also come in cool colors.
 I recommend using packing cubes because it makes packing and organizing easier.

-- For my handbag, I choose a cross-body handbag with a zipper (just to be safe) and several extra pockets.
-My tip: The size of the handbag is important: do you carry a camera with your?
+- I choose a cross-body handbag with a zipper (to be safe) and several extra pockets for my handbag.
+My tip: The size of the handbag is important: do you carry a camera with you?
 A water bottle?
 Keep that in mind when you decide on one handbag.

-- Passport Holder: since I have become more minimalistic, I prefer not using a passport holder but if you need a passport (and an ID is not enough) you might want to have one.
+- Passport Holder: since I have become more minimalistic, I prefer not to use a passport holder, but if you need a passport (and an ID is not enough), you might want to have one.

-- For a day at the hotel pool or for some shopping, I recommend a beach bag or a cotton bag.
-Plastic bags – fortunately – do costs money in many parts of Europe…and plastic sucks anyway, so with a cotton bag you use for years, you do the environment a favour.
-And it looks much better than to carry your shoppings in a plastic or paper bag.
+- I recommend a beach bag or a cotton bag for a day at the hotel pool or some shopping.
+Plastic bags – fortunately – do cost money in many parts of Europe…and plastic sucks anyway, so with a cotton bag you use for years, you do the environment a favor.
+And it looks much better than carrying your shopping in a plastic or paper bag.